-With determining a bail amount that a defendant must pay the appropriate amount to be released.
+After a judge sets the bail amount, the defendant must pay the amount in full before the legal system releases them.
 Normally, courts will enforce other limits or requirements on the defendant when determining bail.

-These requirements are similar to those that are put in place when an individual is placed on probation or parole.
+These requirements are similar to those of probation or parole.
 Therefore, violating bail conditions is a serious issue that can land you back in jail or your bail forfeited.

 Below you will find some typical conditions of bail:

 - Pretrial Appointments are much like reporting to a parole or probation officer.
 People on bail have to also report to an officer who takes care of the pretrial process.
 The pretrial officers ensure that the defendant is abiding by the conditions given by the court.